SuperTuck/blissperflib/README.md

 *fnc\_split* is the first function replaced by a very fast c function included in this library (blissperflib.dll).

 For big inventory strings, it is **more then 100 times faster!!!** then the .sqf code,
-so this replacemnet will significant relax your server ressources.
+so this replacement will realy relax your server ressources.

+If you have a big server with 30+ players, i mean this is a **MUST**.

-To use its improvement just do the following:
+To use this library function just do the following:
 Replace the file *Repository\bliss\dayz_server\compile\fnc_split.sqf* with the file from here:

 [https://github.com/fred41/blissperflib/blob/master/src/fnc_split.sqf](https://github.com/fred41/blissperflib/blob/master/src/fnc_split.sqf)